-Now, as a fan of Pokémon myself, I couldn’t wait to get my hands on this new app, which brings the Pokémon from the anime and the games into the real world using augmented reality software.
+Now, as a fan of Pokémon myself, I couldn’t wait to get my hands on this new app, which brings Pokémon from the anime and the games into the real world using augmented reality software.
 It gets people walking about and reliving their childhood and I see nothing wrong with that, personally.
 So – I downloaded it as soon as I heard the news.
-This is my week as a Pokémon Trainer.
+This is my first week as a Pokémon Trainer.

 Day 1: Thursday 14th July